davorg/reviews/in/index.html.md

-I recently moved my personal website from WordPress to a static site hosted on [GitHubPages](https://pages.github.com/).
+I recently moved my personal website from WordPress to a static site hosted on [GitHub Pages](https://pages.github.com/).
 Whilst going through all of the pages that needed to be converted, I found this set of book reviews that I had written between 2001 and 2012.